moonryc/formik-debugger/README.md

 ## **_Usage_**

 Formik-Debugger supports both forms of Formik and supports both a Draggable Modal version and a fixed non-modal version.
 Multiple `<DebuggerModals/>` can be called at the same time without issue if desired to support multiple instances of Formik on your application at once.

+Everything can be imported from `import {Debugger, DebuggerModal} from "formik-debugger"`

 ### **_Debugger Modal_**